Q: How do I select the right storage space for me?

 A: Yes.
 State laws and common sense determine what may be stored.
 You alone control access to your American Mini Storage space.
 If you have any questions about storing a specific item, ask our American Mini Storage professionals for assistance.

-Items you should never store in a public storage facility include, but are not limited to, the following items:
+Items you should never store in a storage facility include, but are not limited to, the following items:

 - Live animals